I’m not afraid to admit that I’m a big fan of those reality television survival shows.

 3. Grant management systems are here for the long haul.

-How would you describe your grant management systems?
-Built of straw, sticks, or bricks?
-Ready to survive if the big, bad wolf wanted to blow them down?
-A funny thing happened on the way to the rewrite of the federal grant regulations: requirements that had always been there got a fresh look.
-All of a sudden, written procedure requirements that have existed for years were actually being reconsidered.
+How would you describe your grant management systems: a pile of kindling that needs to be stoked regularly to sustain your fire, or a gas-powered stove that makes it easy to manage your survival tasks?
+A funny thing happened when regulators reviewed the federal grant regulations: requirements that had always been there got a fresh look.
+All of a sudden, written procedure requirements that have existed for years were reconsidered.
 Likewise, grant management systems that were addressed in the old grant guidance have taken on new life.
 Auditors are now looking at things like:

 - Can you track the timing of the funds received and expenditures by the individual award?